Trevor Tordjman on The Next Step Tour Across Canada

-What is it like interacting with your fans face-to face?
+What is it like interacting with your fans face-to-face?

-It’s amazing.
+Fans in person are electric, a sentiment Trevor Tordjman shared with The Magazine.
+While social networks keep conversations buzzing, these live shows offer a direct connection that energizes everyone on stage.
+“It’s amazing.
 We get a lot of attention from the fans through social networking, so when we do these live performances, it’s such a great opportunity for us to connect with the fans.
-It’s always great to do these live performances.
+It’s always great to do these live performances,” Tordjman explained to The Magazine.

 What’s your favourite dance so far in the whole season?